Kia e-Niro review - MPG, CO2 and running costs

 Electric range, battery life and charge time

-The 64kWh battery mounted under the e-Niro’s floor provides a claimed WLTP-measured range of 282 miles – a figure that should be achievable if you drive with a light touch.
-During our test, we calculated that a more accurate range in mixed driving is around 250 miles – still more than enough to fend off even the worst case of range anxiety.
+The e-Niro is available with either 39kWh or 64kWh batteries, providing claimed WLTP-measured ranges of 180 and 282 miles, respectively.
+These figure that should be achievable if you drive with a light touch.
+During our test of the 64kWh model, we calculated that a more accurate range in mixed driving is around 250 miles – still more than enough to fend off even the worst case of range anxiety.

-It should take around nine hours and 50 minutes to fully charge the e-Niro via a wallbox installed at home, while a 50kW fast charger will get the car to 80 per cent capacity in around one hour and fifteen minutes; find a 100kW charger and that time will drop to around 54 minutes.
+It should take around six hours and 10 minutes to fully charge the e-Niro via a wallbox installed at home, while a 50kW fast charger will get the car to 80% capacity in around one hour; find a 100kW charger and that time will drop to around 54 minutes.

 In this review